Renewing Your Certification

 Online Form: Renewal Application

-Each Tennessee Certified Peer Recovery Specialist must provide at minimum 25 hours of peer recovery services per year with a minimum of 1 hour of supervision from an approved supervisor.
+Each Tennessee Certified Peer Recovery Specialist must provide at minimum 50 hours of peer recovery services every two-year certification period.
 The current supervisor must sign a statement certifying that the CPRS has not violated the Code of Ethics in the past year.